kaxxa123/zkyes-smt/merkle_ui/README.md

-# Sparse Merkle Trees
+# Merkle UI

-1. Implementation of a Sparse Merkle Tree console UI, helping to visualize the changes taking place on adding leaves and proof construction.
+A Sparse Merkle Tree console UI, helping to visualize the changes taking place on adding leaves and proof construction.

-2. Implemenation of various Sparse Merkle Trees, featuring different optimizations.

-## Merkle Tree UI

 ![Merkle UI](../merkle_ui.png)

+## Getting Started

 To build the Merkle Tree UI follow these steps: